Top of the page

-The prostate gland is a small, walnut-shaped organ that lies just below a man's bladder.
-It surrounds the urethra, the tube that carries urine from the bladder out of the body through the penis.
+The prostate is part of the male reproductive system.
+It is a small organ below the bladder that makes fluid for semen.
+The prostate surrounds the urethra, the tube that carries urine from the bladder out of the body through the penis.
 Prostate cancer is the abnormal growth of cells in the prostate gland.
 Prostate cancer cells can spread within the prostate, to nearby lymph nodes and other tissues, and to other parts of the body.

 When the cancer hasn't spread outside the prostate, it is called localized prostate cancer.
-With localized prostatecancer, your options depend on how likely it is that your cancer will grow.
-Test results will show if your canceris likely to grow.
+With localized prostate cancer, your options depend on how likely it is that your cancer will grow.
+Test results, including the Gleason score from your prostate biopsy, will show if your cancer is likely to grow.

-If you are over age 80 or have other serious health problems, like heart disease, you may choose not to havetreatments to cure your cancer.
+If you are older or have other serious health problems, like heart disease, you may choose not to have treatments to cure your cancer.
 Instead, you can just have treatments to manage your symptoms.
-This is calledwatchful waiting.
+This is called watchful waiting.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter V141 in the search box to learn more about "Prostate Cancer: Care Instructions".